 See To create an Autonomous Database on shared Exadata infrastructure for instructions on provisioning an Autonomous Database that uses a private endpoint.

 See To update the network configuration of an Autonomous Database on shared Exadata infrastructure that uses a private endpoint for information on editing networking settings related to a private endpoint.

 See Private Access in the Networking service documentation for an overview of the options for enabling private access to services within Oracle Cloud Infrastructure.

-See Hanging Connection in the Networking service documentation for troubleshooting IPSec VPN connection issues that can occur when connecting from your on-premises network.
+See Hanging Connection in the Networking service documentation for troubleshooting IPSec connection issues that can occur when connecting from your on-premises network.